textpattern/textpattern.github.io/development/database-schema-reference.md

 ## txp_skin

-Contains public theme information as defined on the [Themes panel](/administration/themes-panel).
+Contains public and development theme information as defined on the Themes panel.
 A theme is a collection of Pages, Forms and style sheets.
 It is referred to as a 'skin' internally because 'theme' was already taken by admin-themes.
-May be optionally exported to the file system and imported.
+May be optionally exported to the file system, and imported from there to the database.

 Column | Type | Description
 ---|---|---